Model 67 Combat Masterpiece

 The revolver we’d come to know as the K-Frame was introduced in 1899.
 D. B. Wesson made some improvements in the .38 Long Colt loading and designed the .38 Hand Ejector Military and Police Model of 1899 around this new cartridge.
 The “Hand Ejector” nomenclature refers to the fact that the gun had a swing-out cylinder from which the cartridges had to be manually ejected, as opposed to the automatic ejection of top-break revolvers.

 As it turns out, this design was far more resilient than the top-break, and the Hand Ejector platform would enable Smith & Wesson to design revolvers around even more powerful cartridges.
-This lead to the development of one of the most influential handguns in the last century, the .44 Triple Lock.
+This led to the development of one of the most influential handguns in the last century, the .44 Triple Lock.
 But, I digress.

 But that’s a different story.